HOME

 Participants are guided through a political education teach-in, meditative visioning exercise, and small group discussions exploring concepts including what do our life experiences teach us about the kind of society we live in, the kind we want, and how do we get there together?
 What makes a person?
 What makes a home?

-Partnership Principles
+Practice Principles

 We join in unanimity with those who have publicly announced their support and solidarity with the Palestinian people - exposing the ongoing genocide as inseparable from struggles against racism, patriarchy, and settler colonial violence worldwide.
-We publicly reaffirm our commitment to Palestinian’s and all colonized people’s liberation and offer our Partnership Principles as a foundation for daarna’s work.
+We publicly reaffirm our commitment to Palestinian’s and all colonized people’s liberation and offer our Practice Principles as a foundation for daarna’s work.

 Collaborate with Us!